fdamani/animal-behavior/semi-parametric/README.txt

 4/7
+	- initialize VI with map estimate. it HELPS!
+	- then do joint optimization of vi and model params using SGD (try with momentum)
+	- see how brittle the method is to initialization. e.g. for map estimate, condition on wrong model params. does vi still convergence reasonably well?
+	- once we have this working well, add additional model params.

 	- optimize variational parameters and model parameters in an iterative optimization framework
 		- condition on reasonable model parameters and update variational params.
 		- condition on variatioanl params and update model parameters.
 		- adam seems fine for variational params. check to see if adam converges to good model parameter values in iterative framework or do we need to use SGD.
+	- open question: how to do this on a single trial level.

 4/6